up to Mike Wolfberg's SCRABBLE® Page

 This page contains several sections:

-Mike began playing competitive Scrabble® on January 30, 1980, which was the first or second week of existence of the new Lexington, MA Scrabble® Club.
+Mike began playing competitive SCRABBLE® on January 30, 1980, which was the first or second week of existence of the new Lexington, MA SCRABBLE® Club.
 At that time, he was somewhat familiar with the OSPD, since he had been using it as a reference for playing the Parker Brothers game Boggle® since receiving that game as a Christmas gift in 1978.
-After honing his skills in Lexington for a few months, he was then confident to hit the big time at the formidable Boston Scrabble® Club.
+After honing his skills in Lexington for a few months, he was then confident to hit the big time at the formidable Boston SCRABBLE® Club.
 After a few weeks of proving himself against the lower division players, he qualified to play in the Boston Club's upper division.
-He played regularly in both clubs until May, 2007, when he switched to becoming a regular at the Exeter, NH Scrabble® Club.
-He also occasionally plays at the Tuesday night Worcester Scrabble® Club and the Wednesday night Manchester, NH Scrabble® Club.
+He played regularly in both clubs until May, 2007, when he switched to becoming a regular at the Exeter, NH SCRABBLE® Club.
+He also occasionally plays at the Tuesday night Worcester SCRABBLE® Club and the Wednesday night Manchester, NH SCRABBLE® Club.
+He also plays with an informal club at the Chelmsford, MA Senior Center and at a cafe and entertainment venue in Chelmsford.
 Over many years he played in other clubs which have since stopped, such as in Framingham and Sharon.

-From 1980 through 2012, Mike has played in over 190 tournaments.
+From 1980 through 2018, Mike has played in about 230 tournaments.
 The place to see all the details is at http://www.cross-tables.com; at the top of the home screen there, click on Players and then enter Wolfberg.

 Mike shows up in stories at least twice in the book "Word Freak" by Stefan Fatsis, but he is not mentioned by name there.